-Wilbarger County Junior College District was created by a majority of the electorate of Wilbarger County on January 20, 1970.
-On April 9, 1970, the Board of Trustees selected Dr. David L. Norton as the first Vernon College (then Vernon Regional Junior College, VRJC) president.
-Campus construction was begun in May, 1971, including an Instructional Science Center, Administration-Fine Arts Center, Applied Arts Center, Library, and Student Center.
-The campus entrance was also constructed during this first phase of the building program and was donated by Dr. and Mrs. Thomas A. King of Vernon.
-The campus buildings are surrounded on three sides by the College farm, for a total of 100 acres.
+Wilbarger County Junior College District was created by a majority of the electorate of Wilbarger the first Vernon College (then Vernon Regional Junior College, VRJC) president.
+Campus construction was begun in May, 1971, including an Instructional Science Center, Administration-Fine Arts Center, this first phase of the building program and was donated by Dr. and Mrs. Thomas A. King of Vernon.